Adicesa05/circuitPython/README.md

 ### Reflection

-The most important thing before you start putting the blocks together
+The most important thing before you start putting the blocks together are your mate connectors,